-The degree of pixelation reflects the kind of bond that united the person to the artist.
-The more pixelated the picture appears, the weaker the relationship between the two people was, the less pixelated it is, the stronger the bond was.
-In order to give a wide range of examples different kinds of relationships are explored: father, friend, grand-father, best friend.
+The degree of pixelation varies depending on the bond that united the deceased individual to the artist: the more pixelated the picture appears, the weaker the relationship between the two people was, the less pixelated it is, the stronger the bond.
+In order to give a wide range of examples different kinds of relationships were selected: father, friend, grand-father, best friend.

 The onlooker partakes in the experience, as his eyes try to make out what the pixelated photographed memory used to be, just as much as the artist to whom the memory belongs.
 Symbolically, the artist and the onlooker share the same amount of visual information, although it is originally not the spectator's.